The Dark Side of Gravity: B=-A Perturbations: Gravitational Waves

 Thus for any propagating solution h(r-t) or h(r+t):

 the approximation being for weak h(r,t) fields.

 The radial momentum component of our gravitational wave energy momentum tensor reads:

 We have used the genuine energy-momentum tensor derived from the Noether theorem which is not the pseudo-tensor of GR.
 It exploits the global Lorentz invariance of our flat spacetime theory.
-The energy carried by the field h(r,t) is positive (the negative n=-48 as we shall show).

-We now compute the energy radiated by the small h(r,t) field in our B(t)=-A(t) universe by the binary pulsar.
+So we have all in hands to compute the energy radiated by the small h(r,t) field from the binary pulsar.
 The field is solution of 6$\left(\triangle -\partial_{0}^{2}\right) h(r,t)=n\pi G \delta (r)\delta (t)$ when excited by a dirac impulse $\delta (r)\delta (t)$.
-Again, as for the B=-1/A case we want to determine n that insures the compatibility condition in the static case: h(r)=-2U(r) where U(r) would again be solution of $\triangle U(r) = 4\pi G \delta (r)$.
-Thus now n equals -48 and our Lagrangian for gravity in the B=-A sector is
+Again, as for the B=-1/A case we want to determine n that insures the compatibility condition in the static case: h(r)=2U(r) where U(r) would again be solution of $\triangle U(r) = 4\pi G \delta (r)$.
+This requirement is of course mandatory to insure that in both B=-A and B=-1/A sectors, the coupling between gravity and mass is the same!
+Thus now n equals 48, the energy carried by the field h(r,t) is positive and our Lagrangian for gravity in the B=-A sector was

 For any extended non relativistic source $\delta T^{\mu}_{\mu}$ (remember that our single equation only involved tensor traces) the solution is the "retarded potential":

 Replacing by the expression of our wave solution,